josealvarezmuguerza/container-based-dev-env/README.md

 # author
-@Josealvarezmuguerza in collaboration of community who kindly shared some dockerfiles.
+@josealvarezmuguerza in collaboration of community who kindly shared some dockerfiles.